 In order to maintain your fitness, and following the programme, a group gym session on the decks, in the pool or in the theatre (fitness, yoga, Pilates, meditation, aquagym - list to be confirmed on board with the crew) will be offered to you during your cruise.

 All our ships have a fitness room, with the exception of Le Ponant.
 Find here the details of our equipment.

 On board Le Commandant Charcot, in addition to the group sessions open to all, personalised private classes are offered by the fitness and well-being coach (classes not included, priority given to passengers in the Armateur, Duplex, Prestige and Grand Prestige suites, then subject to availability).

 Informative presentations may be organised during the day.
 A varied and entertaining programme of cultural and fun activities is on offer every evening.

 What are the relaxation areas on board?

-on Le Ponant, you can enjoy a solarium, deck chairs, bars, a lounge, a wellness area with a massage cabin as well as a fitness room, a multimedia room and a boutique.
+On board Le Ponant, you can enjoy a solarium, deck chairs, a bar, a lounge, a massage cabin as well as a fitness room.

-On board Le Commandant Charcot, you can also enjoy an indoor pool, a snow cabin, the Blue Lagoon, a Brasero and a Cigar Lounge.
+On board Le Commandant Charcot, you can also enjoy an indoor pool, a Snow Room, the Blue Lagoon, a Brasero and a Cigare Lounge.